Antares in Scorpio

 In very ancient times, Scorpio spanned the two modern day constellations of Scorpio and Libra.
 The extended claws of the Scorpion were what is now Libra.
 In the western world, the name of this constellation has remained unchanged throughout all of recorded history.

-Many other cultures also saw a scorpion in the sky.
+Other cultures also saw a scorpion in the sky.
 The ancient Persians called it Kazhdum, meaning scorpion or scorpion-monster.
 The Akkadians, who inhabited Mesopotamia a couple of thousand years BC, gave it the name Girtab, which means stinger.
 Pre-Columbian civilizations referred to it as Zinaan ek, the seven stars of the scorpion.

 In the European Middle Ages, Scorpius represented the idea of unyielding fortitude.
 If surrounded by enemies, it would sting itself to death rather than give itself up to capture.
 This strong sense of ego, or self, is similar to the significance of its most eye-catching stellar member Antares.
 As Antares is very volatile and Mars-like, it is associated with rashness, stubbornness, destructiveness, and violence.